-Most of you may have a very good speaking ability and think you have the chance to get that 7 or above band score that you require.
-But you actually have to know the following few things before you can get this score.
+Most of you may have a very good speaking ability.
+And you think you have the chance to get that 7 or above band score that you need.

 The first thing we need to know is the structure of the exam and we can do this by finding out how the test is scored.
-If you don’t know how it is scored, you could have a near-native ability in English but not actually answer the questions correctly.
+If you don’t know how it works, you could have a near-native ability in English.
+But not actually answer the questions correctly.

 We need to speak naturally in the speaking exam so make sure you do not put on an accent that is not your own.
-I’ve heard many examples of students trying to copy someone else’s accent in their exam and it does not help or relax the student at all.
+I’ve heard many examples of students trying to copy someone else’s accent in their exam.
+It does not help or relax the student at all.

 Fluency is also the key here.
-You should really concentrate on the fluency of your own accent and the way you naturally speak English.
+You should concentrate on the fluency of your own accent and the way you naturally speak English.

 Focus on all areas equally